Houston Rockets: Uniforms and logos

 On June 6, 2019, the Rockets unveiled a new secondary logo that depicts a basketball as a planet, and the ring has the "Houston Rockets" displayed with the classic "R" in the middle.
 A new uniform set was unveiled two weeks later.
 The red "Icon" and white "Association" designs featured updated block lettering and bold side panels that depict a launching rocket.
 The black "Statement" uniform remained with a few alterations.
 In addition, the Rockets brought back their throwback "ketchup and mustard" 1976–95 red uniform as part of Nike's "Classic" series.
 For the 2019–20 "City" uniform, the Rockets eschewed the Chinese New Year-themed designs and went with a NASA-inspired space theme.

 The Rockets' "City" uniform for the 2020–21 season featured a powder blue base as a nod to the city of Houston.
 The colors resembled those of Houston's former NFL team, the Houston Oilers.
 For the 2021–22 season, the Rockets announced a partnership with Credit Karma to be featured on the team's jerseys as a sponsor.

 The 2021–22 Rockets' "City" uniform referenced various uniform designs from the past.
 The navy base and white pinstripes were taken from the 1995–2003 uniforms.
 The modified "ketchup and mustard" logo on the waist, as well as a diagonally arranged "Houston" wordmark and block numbers, paid tribute to the 1975–1995 uniforms.
 The modern "R" logo and white double arches on the side were an homage to the 2003–2019 uniforms.
 The Rockets retained this "City" uniform in the 2022–23 season.

+For the 2023–24 "City" uniform, the Rockets drew inspiration from the uniforms worn by the Phi Slama Jama-era Houston Cougars of the early 1980s.
+A nod to both teams' legends Hakeem Olajuwon and Clyde Drexler, the white-based uniform featured "H-Town" in red cursive letters with white and blue trim, along with block numbers.
+The uniforms would also be paired with an alternate court specific to the 2023 NBA in-season tournament, featuring a red base with a middle blue strip and silhouettes of the NBA Cup.
+This uniform was reused in the 2025–26 season.

+The "H-Town" theme returned for the 2024–25 "City" uniform, this time honoring the 30th anniversary of the Rockets' 1994 and 1995 championships.
+The design featured "H-Town" (with 't' and 'n' in lowercase letters) in a wordmark similar to the team's 1972–1995 logo, and the black trim along the uniform was shaped after the team's championship banners.
+The logo of the team's previous home The Summit was emblazoned on the beltline, and the center court logo from that era was placed on the white space between the black piping.
+Signatures of Hakeem Olajuwon and Clyde Drexler, along with the phrases "BELIEVE IT!
+AGAIN!", were placed on the bottom of the jersey.